charlesmanuelrb/wdio-web-automation/README.md

 ## Generating Allure reports

-To generate Allure reports, execute the following command:
+To generate Allure reports, execute the following command from the project directory:
 ```jsx
 allure serve
 ```